History of Christianity in Mizoram: Contemporary era

 The increase in education led to an increase in demand for literature.
 High literacy also meant that literature outside of religious scripture began to see demand.
 Sam Davies took over the Press after Mendus' retirement and imported a new press to replace the old Loch Press, which was outdated and inefficient for the growing mass media in Mizoram.
 He collected funds and improved the Loch Press while the imported press turned out to be unsuitable.
 Paper would be imported from Burma and carried via Oxen carts to Aizawl.
 Paper was further imported from South India.

 The first high school was established with two full-time teachers.
 As the military presence left, more classes were added in the vacant buildings.
 Many male students disappeared from attendance in 1945 as the military continued to recruit more men.
 The Assam Government paid to students to cover food costs as stipends.
 The high school also began its own jhum to cultivate food at the suggestion of Mizo staff to build up vocational skills and respect ancestral customs.
 The jhum programme continued for two years with success before it was removed from the programme due to rapid growth of attendance and enrolment.
 The land for jhumming was reallocated as a result.
 Superintendent A.R.H.
 MacDonald establish J.M.
 Lloyd as the headmaster and formed a committee with himself as chairman and Lloyd as secretary.
-The rest of the committee consisted of cillage chiefs and member sof the public.
+The rest of the committee consisted of village chiefs and members of the public.
 The committee managed the school affairs until the high school entered the provincial system.
 MacDonald secured the tea garden hill which was informally owned by the Assam Rifles and secured it as a permanent school site.
 The site was also revered as being the location of the first three missionaries and Savidge opening the first school.
 The site was renamed MacDonald Hill as a tribute to him.